The benefits of flexible working for law firms

-The firm has had a flexible working agreement since 2012, but in August announced plans to implement agile working across all its London based practice groups following a successful three month trial.
+The firm has had a flexible working agreement since 2012, but in August announced plans to implement agile working across all its London based practice groups following a successful three-month trial.
 A number of partners and fee-earners were invited to work from home up to one day per week.
-The majority of those involved gave positive feedback; 89% reported improved work life balance; 75% said flexible working improved their productivity and only 3% experienced negative responses.
+The majority of those involved gave positive feedback; 89% reported improved work-life balance; 75% said flexible working improved their productivity and only 3% experienced negative responses.

 The firm launched a “warm-desking” pilot in August, which is set to run for two months.
 The move is partly a response to a need to look for new premises in the city within the next three years.
-Managing Partner John Westell told the Lawyer he sees flexible working as the future for Foot Antsey.

-In February, the firm announced that is was offering a flexible working program for all its London staff as it consolidates its two offices into one.
+In February, the firm announced that it was offering a flexible working program for all its London staff as it consolidates its two offices into one.
 BLM said they have invested heavily in technology to make flexible working simple and achievable.

 The key to achieving the benefits of flexible working is implementation.
 Technology, of course, is important but also easy.
 Any IT department should be able to enable employees to work in the same manner, whether they’re in the office or not, without effort.
 A vast array of technologies and readily available Internet connectivity make it easy to collaborate in and out of the firm.

 There are however also other softer elements to consider.
 Personality types, organisation and culture can all determine whether flexible working is a possibility for your firm.
 Overall you should focus on the business requirements first and foremost.

 If you are considering flexible working for your firm then check out the Five Minute Guide For Becoming a Flexible Employer.